seflekL/Secure-Todo-App-Automation/README.md

-(For local runs without Percy upload, you can use npm run test:e2e:local if configured)

 Viewing Reports:

-Terminal will show a summary and a Percy build URL.
+Terminal will show a summary.

 A detailed HTML report (mochawesome-report/mochawesome.html) will be generated in selenium-e2e-tests/mochawesome-report.

-Access the Percy.io dashboard using the provided URL in the terminal to review visual snapshots and detect regressions.